AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/exception_usage.rst

 In addition, programming languages may define some system-level errors in terms of language-defined exceptions.
 Such exceptions may be unavoidable, at least at the system level.
-For example, in Ada, stack overflow is signalled with the language-defined "Storage_Error" exception.
+For example, in Ada, stack overflow is signalled with the language-defined :ada:`Storage_Error` exception.
 Other system events, such as bus error, may also be mapped to language-defined or vendor-defined exceptions.

 Complicating the issue further is the fact that, if exceptions are completely